hdShang/arxiv-daily/docs/cs-AI/2025-06-10/papers/250608800v2-measuring-data-science-automation-a-survey-of-evaluation-tools-for-a.md

 ---
 layout: default
-title: Measuring Data Science Automation: A Survey of Evaluation Tools for AI Assistants and Agents
+title: "Measuring Data Science Automation: A Survey of Evaluation Tools for AI Assistants and Agents"
 ---

 # Measuring Data Science Automation: A Survey of Evaluation Tools for AI Assistants and Agents